Farwaykorse/AppVeyorHelpers/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-[A clear and concise description of what the issue is.
-Bug or unexpected behaviour.]
+[A clear and concise description of what the issue, bug or unexpected behaviour is.]

 **Environment** (Please describe the environment showing the issue.)
 When on AppVeyor.